-1. Build up phase starts from the seat astride 2.
-Static phase starts when the static position is displayed 3.
+- 2. Static phase starts when the static position is displayed - 3.
 Build down phase starts upon completion of the static phase

 1. From the seat astride, the Vaulter comes to bench position with both legs simultaneously, while constantly absorbing the Horse's canter.
 The handles are simultaneously released, as the Vaulter rises into an upright kneeling position and takes the stretched arms out to the side (while rising or once having reached the kneeling position).
 Head faces forward throughout.